 John McLarty: Showing you, Kim, that you shouldn’t have

-John McLarty: done that.
-Wrong.
+John McLarty: That was wrong.
 You shouldn’t have done that.
-Doesn’t work with the Holy Spirit.
+So it was the work of the Holy Spirit.

 John McLarty: And guiding you.
-Need to go make that right.
+You need to go make that right.

 Kimberly Faith: Okay.